SAP-samples/datahub-integration-examples/AppIntegrationExample/doc/HowToAnalyse.md

 # Analysing data in SAP Analytics Cloud

-## How to import content from a .tgz file in order to recreate the pre-built stories
+## How to import content in order to recreate the pre-built stories

-First of all, download the .tgz package from GitHub to your computer.
+First of all, download the [SAP Analytics Cloud content archive](../sac) file to your computer.

-Open SAC and choose the Deployment window from the drop-down menu on the top-left corner.
+Open SAP Analytics Cloud and choose the Deployment window from the drop-down menu on the top-left corner.
 Click on Import.
 ![](images/GH_pic20.png)

 1. In the Import window, choose Upload.